dizzynet/sample-java-project/README.md

 # Sample Java Project
 # This is an edit
+# This is an edit for git push

 This is a reference for setting up a new Ant-based Java project.
 It contains most of the little Ant tricks I've learned over the